98abhilash/LendingClub/README.md

-# Project Name
+# Exploratory data analysis assignment
-> Outline a brief description of your project.
+> This is a project for assignment to be submitted for the course Executive PG Programme in Machine Learning & AI.

 ## Table of Contents